plowsec/netfix/README.md

 * Configuration Properties/C/C++/Code Generation/Runtime Library => /MT (if you want to have a statically linked binary)
 * Linker/General/Additional Library Directiories: C:\OpenSSL-Win32\lib
 * Linker/Input/Additional Dependencies : libeay32MT.lib;ssleay32MT.lib (the statically linked ones in C:\OpenSSL-Win32\lib\VC\static)
+* Other linker additional dependencies : Ws2_32.lib (sockets) legacy_stdio_definitions.lib (the openssl statically linked libs I used were compiled with an older version of MSVC.
+See main.cpp for details).